jlinoff/pam/README.md

 ### History
-This is the one of the many times that i have written a password manager from scratch over many years and it is intended to be the last because this version and while it is _far_ from perfect, is good enough for my needs and should provide a decent start for someone who wants to improve it.
+This is the one of the many times that i have written a password manager from scratch over the past twenty years and it is intended to be the last because this version and while it is _far_ from perfect, is good enough for my needs and should provide a decent start for someone who wants to improve it.

 If you are interested in the evolution of this project read on.

-Below are three previous implementations that are still around followed by a brief chronology of things progressed over the years.
+Below are three previous implementations that are still around followed by a brief chronology of how things progressed over the years.

 #### qspm
 | <!-- --> | <!-- --> |